 The Mystery of the Missing Money

-The Federal Reserve tells us that more than $1.2 trillion worth of paper money is in circulation.
-In fact, there is $3774 in cash for every American.
+The Federal Reserve tells us that more than $1.3 trillion worth of U.S. currency is in circulation.
 But we only know where roughly 15 percent of that money is—in banks or in regular, everyday circulation in the United States.
 The other 85 percent of the United States currency supply is simply missing.
 No one knows for sure where it is or what it's doing.
 "We call this the currency enigma," said Edgar Feige, an economics professor emeritus, in an interview with American Public Media’s Marketplace.
 "It’s hard to figure out where this currency is and why so much of it is out there."

 There are some good guesses, but no certainties.
 And those possibilities tell us something about how our economy—and the world's—really works.

 The shadow economy

 A chunk of the money is probably used in illegal transactions.
 This shadow economy is enabled by cash, which is generally the most anonymous method of payment.
 Economists like Feige put the size of the shadow economy—which includes drugs, prostitution and various other misdeeds—at hundreds of billions of dollars.
 At certain points, that has accounted for more than 20 percent of the country’s adjusted gross income.

 But this doesn’t mean that all of the missing money goes into the shadow economy—after all, currency can be used again and again as it passes from person to person.
 That leads some economists to theorize that a relatively small percentage of the missing currency (less than 10 percent) is part of the black market.

 So where’s the rest of it?
 Much—if not most—of the money is probably overseas.
 U.S. bills are still seen around the world as some of the most stable and reliable currency available.
 So vast quantities of cash are hidden away for a rainy day (some $80 billion in Russia alone).